Zohair-coder/drexel-scraper/README.md

 python3 main.py --db
 ```

 This will create a new database `schedulerdb` and the necessary tables if they aren't already created, and then insert the data into the database.
 If the data is already populated, it will update the existing data.
-It won't delete any data, it will only update it.
-To delete all the data, you can run the following command:
+To delete all the data (e.g. for scraping another quarter's data), make sure the environment variables specified in `db_config.py` are set and then run the following command:

 ```
-./reset_db.sh
+./reset_db.bash
 ```

 To view the schema for the tables, you can look at the `create_tables.sql` file.